Non-Standard Interactions and Prospects for Studying Standard Parameter Degeneracies in DUNE and T2HKK: Introduction

-We organize the paper as follows: in section II, we present the oscillation probability in presence of NSIs.
-We discuss about the simulation details and long baseline experiments DUNE and T2HKK, in section III.
-In section IV, we discuss the prospects to resolve parameter degeneracies in LBNEs.
-We have presented our results and subsequent discussion in section V. Finally, we conclude in section VI.
+We organize the paper as follows: in section II, we present the formalism to write oscillation probability in presence of matter NSIs.
+We discuss about the long baseline experiments DUNE, T2HKK and corresponding simulation details in section III.
+In section IV, we discuss the prospects to resolve standard parameter degeneracies in these LBNEs.
+We have presented our results and, subsequent, discussion in section V. Finally, we conclude in section VI.